 - Remain seated until the driver directs you to unload.
-Do not extend your arms or head sustaids the bus - Do not extend your arms or head outside the bus window. - .
-Do not throw any items out of the bus window. - Keep your voices at a quiet level, so to not distract the bus driver. - Eating, drinking and smoking are not permitted on school buses.
+Do not extend your arms or head outside the bus window. - Do not throw any items out of the bus window. - Keep your voices at a quiet level, so to not distract the bus driver. - The school district is not responsible for items left on the bus.